mhjensen/MLcourseUnivDelValle/README.md

 We will make extensive use of Python as programming language and its myriad of available libraries.
 You will find
 Jupyter notebooks invaluable in your work.
-You can run _R_ codes in the Jupyter/IPython notebooks, with the immediate benefit of visualizing your data.
-You can also use compiled languages like C++, Rust, Julia, Fortran etc if you prefer.
-The focus in these lectures will be on Python.

 If you have Python installed and you feel pretty familiar with installing different packages, we recommend that